Whispering Pines Miniature Golf in Rochester, NY is the oldest operating mini golf course in the United States. It’s also a really fun course to play!

 by Chris Clemens

-Its status as the oldest-operating Mini Golf Course in the entire country even earned itself a place on the National Register of Historic Places.
+Its status as the oldest-operating Mini Golf Course in the country has earned it a place on the National Register of Historic Places.
 While we were visiting I got a chance to speak to a family member and was told that the Papas really had a passion for continuing such a great part of history.
 It wasn’t just a business for them, but they really enjoyed being able to serve the community by maintaining such a nostalgic favorite.

-The 18-hole course was renovated in 2012 but still has the original obstacles including: fossil rock that the architects purchased from out West, the ever-popular mini-golf classic lighthouse, multi-level greens connected with tubes and possibly my favorite of all–a green that’s only accessed from a raised tee-box that requires the player to clear a lengthy ‘out of bounds’ patch of real grass by commanding a heck of a swing.
+The 18-hole course was renovated in 2012 but still has the original obstacles.
+They have a fossil rock that the architects purchased from out West and the ever-popular mini-golf classic lighthouse.
+Multi-level greens connected with tubes add to the fun and possibly my favorite of all–a green that’s only accessed from a raised tee-box.
+On this one the player has to clear a lengthy ‘out of bounds’ patch of real grass by commanding a heck of a swing.
 This hole makes things feel less miniature.

 Big thanks to the Papas family for helping to maintain such a fun and unique piece of Upstate New York history!
 Whispering Pines is definitely a spot that everyone should stop at least once!